 V502.
-Perhaps the '?:' operator works in a different way than it was expected.
+The '?:' operator may not work as expected.
 The '?:' operator has a lower priority than the 'foo' operator.

 The analyzer found a code fragment that most probably has a logic error.
 The program text has an expression that contains the ternary operator '?:' and might be calculated in a different way than the programmer expects.